Goldsboro, North Carolina: Transportation

 The closest civilian airport is Wayne Executive Jetport, but is only used for general aviation.
 The nearest public commercial airport is Pitt-Greenville Airport (IATA: PGV) in Greenville about 36 miles northeast of Goldsboro.
 However, most residents use Raleigh-Durham International Airport for domestic and international travel.

 Major highways that run through the city are US 70 (the main thoroughfare through Goldsboro), US 13, US 117, NC 111, and NC 581.
 I-795 now connects Goldsboro to I-95 in Wilson.

-The Goldsboro Bypass which is a route of U.S. 70 was fully opened in May 2016.
-Previously NC 44 while partially open and under construction, it became US 70 Bypass upon completion and has been designated as Future Interstate 42.
+The Goldsboro Bypass which was formerly a route of U.S. 70 was fully opened in May 2016.
+Previously NC 44 while partially open and under construction, it became US 70 Byp. upon completion and has now been designated as I-42.

 The city has a bus system known as Gateway which runs four routes.

 Until the 1960s, the Southern Railway and the Seaboard Coast Line ran passenger trains in and out of Goldsboro Union Station to points west, north and south.